 "To help soothe the tension on your scalp, gently massage tea tree oil or lavender oil into the area where you're experiencing discomfort.
 Both of these oils have soothing properties that ease inflammation," she says.
 Apply the hair oil on your fingertips before getting in between your braids and massaging for a few minutes.
 Try Pattern Beauty's Jojoba Oil Hair Serum as a carrier oil ($25) for maximum hydration and soothing effects.

 Sometimes your braids need a little steam.
-Not to be confused with a hooded hair dryer, a hair steamer can open up the pores on your scalp.
+Not to be confused with a hooded hair dryer, a hair steamer is meant to open up the pores on your scalp.
 This makes it easier for braids to loosen up on their own, while your scalp retains more moisture.
 To get the maximum benefits of steaming your braids, try the Q-Redew Hair Steamer ($79).

 Remove Your Braids